 If the application package contains information that is considered trade secret or sensitive for competitive market security reasons, the applicant may request the NYS DPS to withhold disclosure of the information, pursuant to the Freedom of Information Law (Public Officers Law, Article 6) and NYS Public Service Commission regulations (16 NYCRR §6-1.3).
 To file with trade secret status, you are required to submit a trade secret letter addressed to the Records Access Officer, the entire application and a redacted application in DMM matter number 15-00555.

 The following must be provided in order to complete the applicant’s application package:

-- Retail Access Application Form
+- Retail Access Application Form (RAAF)

 - Copy, and proof of acceptance, of your registration with the NYS Department of State